pc-aide/AWS/02 AWS Certified Developer Associate/Exam/Assessment Test.md

     * B. Amazon Redshift
     * C. AWS Storage Gateway
     * D. Amazon Kinesis
-9. Your company’s senior management wants to query several data stores to obtain a “big pic- ture” view of the business.
-The amount of data contained within the data stores is at least 2 TB in size.
+9. Your company’s senior management wants to query several data stores to obtain a “big picture” view of the business.
+The amount of data contained within the data stores is at least
+2 TB in size.
 Which of the following is the best AWS service to deliver results to senior management?
     * A. Amazon EBS